lgi-devs/lgi/docs/cairo.md

 	print('unsupported type of the surface')
     end

+### cairo.Context path iteration

+cairo library offers iteration over the drawing path returned via `cairo.Context.copy_path()` method.
+Resulting path can be iterated using `pairs()` method of `cairo.Path` class.  `pairs()` method returns iterator suitable to be used in Lua 'generic for' construct.
+Iterator returns type of the path element, optionally followed by 0, 1 or 3 points.
+Following example shows how to iterate the path.

+    local path = cr:copy_path()
+    for kind, points in path:pairs() do
+       io.write(kind .. ':')
+          for pt in ipairs(points) do
+             io.write((' { %g, %g }'):format(pt.x, pt.y))
+	  end
+       end
+    end

 ## Impact of cairo on other libraries

 In addition to cairo itself, there is a bunch of cairo-specific